 Want to Cook Turkey Stuffing?
 Read This First.

 Turkey stuffing can be delicious and a great essential to have for Thanksgiving—if done properly.
-We'll show you how to do it two ways: stuffed inside a turkey and roasted in a separate pan.
+We'll show you how to stuff a turkey safely.

 You have an important decision to make this Thanksgiving: to stuff or not to stuff.
 Turkey stuffing is traditional, and many say that dinner won’t turn out the same without it.
 Others claim stuffing isn’t safe, and the turkey becomes overcooked and dry by the time the stuffing reaches proper temperatures.

 So what gives?
-Is there a way to safely stuff a turkey, or should you make solo-roasted pan stuffing?
-We’ll tell you how to both, including a recipe that’s so good you won’t think twice about skipping the stuffing step.
+Is there a way to safely stuff a turkey, or should you only make pan-roasted stuffing?

 Should You Cook Stuffing Inside the Turkey?